 1. Live with the disease.
 If damage is slight you may decide just to live with a few browning needles.
 The plant can easily survive light infections.

 2. Sanitation.
-Remove and dispose of diseased needle on the tree if practical and most certainly those on the ground as these are the source of on-going infection.
+Remove and dispose of diseased needles on the tree if practical and most certainly those on the ground as these are the source of ongoing infection.

 3. Refrain from overhead watering.
 Since splashing water spreads the spores, limit overhead watering or do so only early in the day so the needles dry quickly.